VikkMoor/HomeworkDotnetC-Seminar7/README.md

 8 7,8 -7,1 9

-2nd: input - i, j; output - element in matrix or message bout it absence.
+2nd: input - i, j; output - such element in matrix or message bout it absence.

 3rd: matrix of int numbers, output - arithmetic mean of each column.